-Having a former Senior Conservation and Planning Officer on our team enables us to provide the best possible advice when it comes to listed and historic buildings.
+Having a former Senior Conservation and Planning Officer on our team enables us to provide the best possible advice when it comes to historic buildings.
 We understand the procedures and protocols within the planning authority.
-We also have full knowledge of all of the relevant current regulations and guidance applicable to listed buildings, giving us an enviable track record in securing Listed Building Consent (LBC) for our clients.
+We also have full knowledge of all of the relevant current regulations and guidance, giving us an enviable track record in securing Building Consent (LBC) for our clients.
 We have excellent working relationships with many planning authorities in Wales and the North West of England and represent our clients at pre-application meetings, planning committee meetings and appeals.

 Planning permission is often required to accompany an LBC application, or under certain circumstances, it can be applied for independently.
 We advise on when planning permission is required and prepare all of the necessary forms and accompanying documentation.

 The level of supporting documentation required to make a planning application or application for building consent can be substantial and beyond the ability of many people.
 In addition to the drawings, plans, heritage statements and planning supporting statements there is often a requirement for a number of reports.
 These may include an ecology report, environmental assessment report, flood reports, condition surveys and archaeology reports.
 Much of this information is produced in-house but some of it will come from other specialists.
 We collate all the information and submit this to the planning authority on your behalf.